Maryland Transportation Authority: Toll facilities

 Although the John F. Kennedy Memorial Highway is referred to as a toll road, tolls are only collected at a gantry located a mile north of the Millard E. Tydings Memorial Bridge over the Susquehanna River, for northbound traffic only.
 Vehicles that do not traverse this section, and all southbound vehicles, do not pay a toll.

 In September 2017, Governor Larry Hogan announced a plan to widen the Baltimore-Washington Parkway by four lanes, adding express toll lanes to the median, as part of a $9 billion proposal to widen roads in Maryland.
 The project would be a public-private partnership with private companies responsible for constructing, operating, and maintaining the lanes.
 As part of the proposal, the portion of the parkway owned by the National Park Service would be transferred to the Maryland Transportation Authority.

 Intercounty Connector

-Maryland Route 200, the Intercounty Connector (ICC), links existing and proposed development areas of Montgomery County and Prince George's County between Interstate 370 at Shady Grove and Interstate 95 in Laurel with an 18 mi east-west limited-access highway.
-The $2.4 billion project is being financed by MDTA, with the Maryland State Highway Administration serving as the project manager for engineering and construction.
+Maryland Route 200, the Intercounty Connector (ICC), links areas of Montgomery County and Prince George's County between Interstate 370 at Shady Grove and Interstate 95 in Laurel with an 18 mi east-west limited-access highway.
+The $2.4 billion project was financed by MDTA, with the Maryland State Highway Administration serving as the project manager for engineering and construction.